StoneLabs/working-graves/README.md

 ## Server operators

-You can see various debug information using the /graves command.
+You can see various debug information using the `/graves` command.
 You can also use the `gravesRequireSoulTorch` gamerule to specify whether the soul torch is required for create a grave.
+The `gravesDoLightningFire` gamerule can be used to toggle whether the lightning can spawn fire.

 ## Download